mijailmariano/zillow_regression/README.md

 ### **<u>Project Description & Goals:</u>**

-The purpose of this analysis is to explore a Zillow Real Estate dataset through visualizations and statistical tests and to identify potential real estate features that can help in accurately predicting tax assessed home values.
+The purpose of this analysis is to explore a Zillow Real Estate dataset through visualizations and statistical tests and identify potential real estate features that can help in accurately predicting tax assessed home values.

 After exploring the Zillow dataset I design a machine learning (ML) model using regression techniques that predicts home tax assessed value with **~16% greater accuracy** than a baseline mean estimate.